top of page

 Complex Maritime Assets

-Seized Yachts & Sanctions: M/Y TANGO puts another coin in the machine — and it goes clong.
+Seized Yachts & Sanctions: M/Y Tango puts another coin in the machine — and it goes clong.

 The seizure of the superyacht M/Y Tango was meant to symbolise the strength of international sanctions.
 Four years on, it exposes the legal, financial and operational risks of poorly managed seized maritime assets.